vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 A problem that arises concerning the text of the YH is its relationship to the VM/NṣA.
 The three chapters of the YH have often been considered to be the latter part of a work in eight chapters, the fi rst fi ve of which constitute the VM/NṣA.
 The YH begins with the Goddess asking Bhairava to explain to her “the many unknown elements that are in this Vāmakeśvaratantra” \( *vāmakeśvaratantre ‘sminn ajñātārthas anekaśaå* \).
 The YH would thus appear to be an esoteric complement to the more exoteric VM, which is a work of erotic magic and ritual, whereas the YH is mainly metaphysical and devotional, even in its third chapter on the *śrīcakrapūjā* .

-To this can be added that Amṛ tānanda sometimes refers to the VM in his Dī, notably when explaining why a particular point is or is not mentioned
+To this can be added that Amṛtānanda sometimes refers to the VM in his Dī, notably when explaining why a particular point is or is not mentioned

 * Introduction *